SkyblockRepo/Docs/src/docs/integrations/dotnet.md

 **You will need to implement update polling yourself!**

-This is as simple as calling `ISkyblockRepo.CheckForUpdatesAsync()` every 10 minutes / 30 minutes / etc.
+This is as simple as calling `ISkyblockRepoClient.CheckForUpdatesAsync()` every 10 minutes / 30 minutes / etc.

 ### Example polling implementation